Karen Salvador

 Early Childhood Music Education Director

-Dr. Salvador’s research pertains to how music educators meet individual student needs, particularly in early childhood and elementary grades.
-This research extends into music teacher education, exploring both program practices for music educator preparation and also the lived experiences of music educators who are working to become more inclusive and responsive.
-This work appears in journals including the Journal of Research in Music Education, International Journal of Music in Early Childhood, Arts Education Policy Review, Research Studies in Music Education, Journal of Music Teacher Education, Update: Applications of Research in Music Education, and Music Educators Journal.
+Dr. Salvador earned her PhD in music education and Master’s degree in choral conducting from Michigan State University and holds a Bachelor’s degree in vocal performance from Western Michigan University.
+Her research pertains to how music educators meet individual student needs, particularly in early childhood and elementary grades.
+This research extends into music teacher education, exploring both program practices for music educator preparation and the lived experiences of music educators who are working to become more inclusive and responsive educators.
+Recently, Dr. Salvador has been focusing on the impacts of divisive concepts laws and the DEI backlash on music education curricula, students, and teachers.
+Her research appears in journals including Journal of Research in Music Education, International Journal of Music in Early Childhood, Arts Education Policy Review, Research Studies in Music Education, Journal of Music Teacher Education, and Music Educators Journal.
+Dr. Salvador contributed material on inclusive praxis to Music Play 2: Early Childhood Music Engagement Plans.
+Guide for Parents, Teachers, Caregivers, and Children (2020) and The Routledge Companion to Creativities in Music Education (2023) and is a co-editor of the forthcoming book Toward Equity in School Music: Ideas for Practice in Music Teacher Education.